 The workshops will build on the work of CO-ORION’s Smart Cities initiative

-Compute Ontario, in collaboration with ICES and MaRS Discovery District (MaRSDD), will be delivering four educational workshops on data trusts and their implications with respect to data access, data sharing and data governance as it applies to support the concept of smart cities in Ontario.
-With two workshops in Toronto on November 21, one in Guelph on November 28, and one in Ottawa on December 4, Compute Ontario seeks to further build on the recommendations from the CO-ORION led Smart Cities initiative earlier this year.
+Compute Ontario, in collaboration with ICES and MaRS Discovery District (MaRSDD), will be delivering three educational workshops on data trusts and their implications with respect to data access, data sharing and data governance as it applies to support the concept of smart cities in Ontario.
+With workshops in Toronto on November 21, in Guelph on November 28, and in Ottawa on December 4, Compute Ontario seeks to further build on the recommendations from the CO-ORION led Smart Cities initiative earlier this year.
 These workshops will involve an interactive game-play designed by MaRSDD that furthers the understanding of concepts around data sharing and management in the context of smart cities followed by a deep-dive into local opportunities and challenges in creating data trusts through a panel discussion with experts from various fields.
 Insights gathered from these workshops will be included in a report that furthers the conversation on the spectrum of data trusts and data governance models that would support the advancement of smart cities.